GradientFlow-ai/embeddings_api/README.md

 # ChromaDB API

-This microservice will serve as the embeddings database.
+This microservice will run the embeddings database.

 ## Terraform Usage